 Feeling shaky on the application process?
 Here's a crib sheet for crossing "life insurance" off your 2018 money resolution list.

 - Decide between term life or permanent life.
 Eyes glossing over already?
 No worries.
-You most likely need term life insurance (80% to 90% of people do.)
+You most likely need term life insurance (most people do.)
 Permanent life insurance, which doubles as an investment vehicle, is appropriate if you've got a complicated estate, like Warren Buffett.
 Are you Warren Buffett?
 Fair enough.
 You can learn about permanent life insurance options here.

 - Figure out how much coverage you need.
 That means setting your death benefit, an untaxed lump sum of money your beneficiary gets if you die.
 The idea is to cover major financial liabilities (mortgage, end of life expenses, child care, etc.) for a time post-mortem.
 We've got a calculator that helps decipher how much coverage you need.